searleser97/graphite-cli/README.md

   - Others' pull requests
 - You can add additional filter views with "Add section", re-arrange existing sections by dragging and dropping them, and update or delete a section in "Settings"
 - Refresh the dashboard for an up-to-date view of your review queue
+<br><br>

+## Public roadmap
+We'd love your feedback on our [public roadmap](https://screenplay.notion.site/66c090a6423a4b6fa1a1699066940055?v=801d4dc1289f4e879669af50bce485e5) for Graphite - please feel free to add comments, share feedback, or send us a request for a new feature or bug fix!